oasis-tcs/osim/im-goals.md

 ## Essential Content
 The core purpose of an IM is to define information equivalence.
-This allows the essential content of data values to be compared for equality regardless of format, and enables hub-and-spoke lossless translation across formats.
+This allows the essential content of data values to be compared for equality regardless of data format, and enables hub-and-spoke lossless translation across formats.
 * An abstract schema is the formal definition of essential content
-* An information value is the internal representation of essential content, defined by behavior, independent of both data format and programming techniques
+* An information value is the internal representation of essential content, defined by application behavior, independent of both data format and programming techniques
 * When reading messages into information values, essential content is validated and insignificant data is discarded.